FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/electronicBasics/page2.md

 {:toc}
 </details>

-> **Note:** As we will be progressing towards tinkering and creating a circuits, a very important rule of thumb is to **not connect the circuit/project to power** before completing it.
+> **Note:** As we will be progressing towards tinkering and creating a circuit, a very important rule of thumb is to **not connect the circuit/project to power** before completing it.
 This helps to lower the risk of a component failing due to a improperly constructed circuit.

 ## How does circuits work?